TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_02.md

 #### Integer
 Integers can be represented in decimal, binary, octal and hexadecimal numeric systems, as well as with a positive and negative sign.
-By default it is assumed that the number is positive.
+By default, it is assumed that the number is positive.

 ###### Example:
 ```